foucault studies

 for a personal ethics to morality as obedience to a system of rules”.55 For the

-classical Greeks, for example, sexual austerity was not matter of
+classical Greeks, for example, sexual austerity was not a matter of

 internalising, justifying or formalising general interdictions imposed on